-If you're getting a new liver.
-Call your doctor if you have a fever higher than 100.4, your skin looks jaundiced (yellowish), you feel itchy, or you have headache, tremors, or diarrhea, Lai says.
+If you're getting a new liver, call your doctor if you have a fever higher than 100.4, your skin looks jaundiced (yellowish), you feel itchy, or you have headaches, tremors, or diarrhea, Lai says.

 They may be signs of infection or other problems, like bile duct leaks, bleeding, hepatic artery thrombosis, hepatitis, or liver rejection.